 This method of installing RUSS and Splice Adhesive must be added to fully adhered installations with a roof surface area greater than 100 square metres, but without the geotextile under cushion.
 The membrane will instead be fully adhered directly to the substrate.

-Permaroof UK Ltd runs EPDM training days for both sheet membrane application and liquid waterproofing.
-EPDM application training days are held weekly at the Permaroof headquarters in Derby at our purpose-built, approved training centre.
-Suitable for both trade and DIY flat roofers, the one-day courses offer industry-leading training and certification.
+We run accredited EPDM training days for both sheet membrane application and liquid waterproofing.
+Training days are held at the PermaGroup headquarters in Derby at our purpose-built, approved training centre.
+Intensive, one-day courses and certification.